WindowsXp-Beta/Tiger-Compiler/README.md

 ## Usage

 If you want to use it to compile your tiger codes.
-You may refer to README in branch tiger-compiler to see how to compile it.
+You may refer to GUIDE.md to see how to compile it.